AaronLasseigne/active_interaction/README.md

           record
         end

-See a full list of options [here](http://www.rubydoc.info/github/orgsync/active_interaction/master/ActiveInteraction/Base).
+See a full list of methods can be found [here](http://www.rubydoc.info/github/orgsync/active_interaction/master/ActiveInteraction/Base).

 ## Credits